 And while you’re looking to reap the benefits of your new cloud application, like anytime anywhere access to information, seamless coordination between other Microsoft tools like Skype for Business and Office 365 and of course what every organization wants, predictable and manageable costs – a SharePoint migration, doesn’t come risk free (unless of course, planned carefully).

-The transition to cloud should not be discounted as an ‘easy peasy’ project.
+The transition to the cloud should not be discounted as an ‘easy peasy’ project.
 The planning and processes involved in migrating from an established infrastructure to a cloud environment is a major undertaking.
 If you don’t take the right steps during your SharePoint migration process – we’re talking about planning, execution AND day-day management, application performance will be significantly comprised and all of those benefits you were hoping for will turn to dust.

 Here are 3 reasons your SharePoint migration could fail.